The ESAA treats your privacy with the highest regard and are very concerned that other organisations do likewise.

 event organisers to contact you in case of difficulty processing your details, or if the organiser needs to

-inform you of any last-minute change to arrangements already sent to you by mail.
-Your phone numbers
+inform you of any last-minute change to arrangements already sent to you by mail, or in emergencies.

 will never be sent to anyone other than team managers and event organisers without your explicit